goreleaser/goreleaser/www/docs/intro.md

 You can also customize your release process through a `.goreleaser.yml` file.

-Once you set ip up, every time you want to create a new release, all you need to do is tag and run `goreleaser release`:
+Once you set it up, every time you want to create a new release, all you need to do is tag and run `goreleaser release`:

 <script id="asciicast-385826" src="https://asciinema.org/a/385826.js" async></script>